nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### Guldove

   * Head up the ladder and to the left to the Shrine.
-Show Tear of Hate to get the Dragon Eblem.
+Show Tear of Hate to get the Dragon Emblem.
 Now head back to Opassa Beach and Home World.
 Head to the El Nido Triangle.

 ### El Nido Triangle